cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api-v3/lifecycle.rst

    * - Parameter
      - Description
+   * - ``<namespace-id>``
+     - Namespace ID
    * - ``<application-name>``
      - Name of the Application to be deleted

 **Note:** The ``<application-name>`` in this URL is the name of the Application as configured by the Application Specification, and not necessarily the same as the name of the JAR file that was used to deploy the Application.
-Also, this does not delete the Streams and Datasets associated with the Application because they belong to your account, not the Application.
+This does not delete the Streams and Datasets associated with the Application because they belong to the namespace, not the Application.

 Start, Stop, Status, and Runtime Arguments